MisterBrash/3U_U2_Summative/TASKS/PART1.md

 3. The average of two numbers is as simple as $\frac{n1+n2}{2}$
 Create the function `average(n1, n2)` which _returns_ the average of the two numbers.

-4. The input box `rounding` will contain how many decimals the user wants for anwers.
+4. The input box `rounding` will contain how many decimals the user wants for answers.
 We will use this a lot, so we should make a function to help ourselves.
-Create the function `round_user(value)` which takes the `value` and rounds it to the user's request number of decimals, _returning_ the answer.
+Create the function `round_user(value)` which takes the `value` and rounds it to the user's requested number of decimals, _returning_ the answer.
 For example, if the user has `4` in the `rounding` input box and we call `round_user(Math.PI)` we _get back_ `3.1416`.

 5. The [length of a line segment](https://study.com/skill/learn/how-to-use-the-distance-formula-given-the-graph-of-a-line-segment-to-determine-its-length-explanation.html) is extremely similar to Pythagoras' Theorem:  $l={\sqrt{(\Delta{x})^2+(\Delta{y})^2}}$